Henry Wynkoop

-Henry Wynkoop (March 2, 1737 – March 25, 1816) was an American politician, who was member of the Continental Congress (from 1779) and later a United States representative for the state of Pennsylvania during the First United States Congress, 1789 to 1791.
+Henry Wynkoop (March 2, 1737 – March 25, 1816) was an American politician, who was member of the Continental Congress (from 1779) and later a United States representative for the Commonwealth of Pennsylvania during the First United States Congress, 1789 to 1791.

-Life and career
+Formative years and family

 Wynkoop was born in Northampton Township in the Province of Pennsylvania on March 2, 1737.
-He inherited his father's 153 acre farm in Newtown upon his death in 1759.
-He was admitted to Princeton University but he did not complete his studies as he got involved in local politics.
+His father engaged in the practice of chattel slavery to operate the family's 153-acre farm in Newtown.
+Raised on the farm, Henry Wynkoop was subsequently admitted to Princeton University, but opted not to complete his studies, choosing instead to enter into local politics.
+In 1759, when his father died, he inherited both the farm and the people that his father had enslaved.